yuanjv/pythonEasySelenium/README.md

 # pythonEasySelenium
-for firefox and the driver should be in the same dir
+the firefox driver and the script should be in the same dir